-A unique tracking number specifically identifying the InfoRequest message to the originator.
+A unique tracking number specifically identifying the InfoRequest e-Document to the originator.
 The tracking number is returned with the "information", the answer, to help match the answer to the request.

 SenderParty

 SenderParty is optional.
 A single instance might exist.